-Quick Gun Murugan Hindi Movie Review
+Quick Gun Murugan Hindi Movie

 "Quick Gun Murugun" is the kind of film you would possibly scoff at while watching alone.
 Reason - it is purposefully silly and self deprecating many times over.
 However, bring on a bunch of friends and the 'desi hero' Quick Gun Murugun turns out to be a wacky fun company.